VzBoT3D/docs/docs/vz235_mellow/electronics/Firmware.md

 sudo apt-get upgrade
 ```

+### Configure firmware

-Now that we have a updated Pi it's time to setup the firmware for our Motherboard.
+Now that we have a updated Pi it's time to set up the firmware for our Motherboard.

 ```bash
 cd ~/klipper/